sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 If you want to publish extensions to the air-gapped instance's private registry follow [this guide](https://github.com/sourcegraph/sourcegraph-extensions-cloning-scripts).

-On Sourcegraph Free, the only way to publish extensions is to publish them to the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions), where anyone on the web can view them.
+On Sourcegraph Free, the only way to publish extensions is to publish them to the sourcegraph.com extension registry, where anyone on the web can view them.

 ## Use extensions from Sourcegraph.com (or disable remote extensions)